feinoujc/gh-search-cli/README.md

 # Setup

-The cli requires a personal access token (no scope needed).
+The cli requires a personal access token (`notifications` scope is needed for the notifications command).
 The cli will create a new token on the first run and store it for future use.
 If you prefer you can use your own token and config the cli yourself (see [ghs config](#ghs-config))

 _See code: [src/hooks/init/auth.ts](https://github.com/feinoujc/gh-search-cli/blob/v2.1.0/src/hooks/init/auth.ts)_